Voting by post at elections

 Postal vote refresh

-We have a duty to collect a signature from postal voters every five years to make sure we have an up-to-date signature.
+We have a duty to collect a signature from postal voters every three years to make sure we have an up-to-date signature.
 This is very important because your signature is used at elections when you cast your vote.
-If the signature we have on file for you is 5 years old or more then we will send you a form called Absent Vote Signature refresh, this will happen in January of each year.
+If the signature we have on file for you is three years old or more then we will send you a form called Absent Vote Signature refresh, this will happen in January of each year.